 3. Automated Over Manual

-Automated time tracking software removes bias and guesswork by:
+Automated time tracking software removes favoritism and guesswork by:

 - Capturing work activity in real time